labra/labra.github.io/content/project/shaclex.md

 title = "SHACLex"

 # Project summary to display on homepage.
-summary = "SHACL & ShEx implementation"
+summary = "SHACL & ShEx implementation in Scala"

 # Tags: can be used for filtering projects.
 tags = ["SHACL", "ShEx", "RDF","Scala"]